dell/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/PowerScale_CSI.rst

 * After the successful execution of the ``omnia.yml`` playbook, the PowerScale CSI drivers are installed on the nodes.
 * If there are errors during CSI driver installation, the whole ``omnia.yml`` playbook execution does not stop or fail.
 It pauses for 10 seconds with CSI driver installation failure error message and then proceeds with rest of the playbook execution.
-* For an unsuccessful driver installation scenario, the user first needs to follow the manual removal steps on the ``kube_control_plane`` and then re-run the ``omnia.yml`` playbook for CSI driver installation.
+* For an unsuccessful driver installation scenario, the user first needs to follow the manual removal steps mentioned below from the ``kube_control_plane``, and then re-run the ``omnia.yml`` playbook for CSI driver installation.

 Post-requisites
 ----------------